 While it is crucial that women continue treatment during pregnancy, risks to the baby are also considered.
 So treatment regimens may change to minimize risk.

-In general, doctors prefer lithium and older drugs such as Haldol (haloperidol) and Thorazine (chlorpromazine) during pregnancy.
-That's because they have shown less risk than some other drugs to the unborn baby.
+In general, doctors prefer lithium and older drugs such as Haldol (haloperidol), as well as many available antidepressants during pregnancy.
+That's because these drugs have shown less risk than some other drugs to the unborn baby.

 Also, because they have been used for longer than the newer drugs, their effects in pregnancy are better established.
 If women choose to try stopping treatment during pregnancy, doctors often use these drugs if treatment must be resumed.
 A number of newer atypical antipsychotic medications have been studied during pregnancy and, to date, have demonstrated no known risks for birth defects or developmental abnormalities.